By Stan V. Griep

 American Rose Society Consulting Master Rosarian – Rocky Mountain District

 The powdery mildew that attacks roses is known as Sphaerotheca pannosa var. rosae.
-It can be frustrating to the rose gardener to have to deal with roses with powdery mildew.
-Keep reading to learn more about what causes of powdery mildew roses and how you get rid of powdery mildew on roses.
+It can be frustrating to gardeners when having to deal with roses with powdery mildew.
+Keep reading to learn more about the causes of powdery mildew on roses and how to get rid of it.

 Identifying Powdery Mildew on Roses

 Powdery mildew on roses will form what looks like a white powder over the surface area of the rose leaves, and it may also spread to the stems and new rose buds.
-It can disfigure the leaves and they will not come back to their normal shape even after the powdery mildew has long since been killed.
+It can disfigure the leaves and they will not come back to their normal shape even after the powdery mildew has been killed.

-Powdery mildew on rose bushes loves to attack the fresh new foliage of rose bushes and will also stunt the bud growth causing disfigured blooms and left unchecked will prevent the bud from opening.
-Warm dry days followed by cool humid nights are perfect conditions for an outbreak of powdery mildew.
+Powdery mildew on rose bushes loves to attack the fresh new foliage of the plants and will also stunt the bud growth, causing disfigured blooms and, if left unchecked, will prevent the buds from opening.
+Warm, dry days followed by cool, humid nights are perfect conditions for an outbreak of powdery mildew.

 Getting Rid of Powdery Mildew on Roses

-The only product I have found that works extremely well on this fungal disease is called Green Cure.
+The only product I have found that works extremely well on this fungal disease is Green Cure.
 Potassium bicarbonate is one its main ingredients.
 Apply this fungicide as directed to treat powdery mildew.

 Some garden websites speak of what they call the “Cornell Formula” for use as a homemade cure for powdery mildew on rose bushes.
-The ingredients given on these websites, for the supposed “Cornell ,” calls for baking soda and dish soap along with another ingredient or two.
-I have even seem cooking oil listed for use in the mix!
-While baking soda (sodium bicarbonate) does have some ability to work against the fungal infections, problems with the “homemade” mixes can be the dish soap and the cooking oil.
+The ingredients given calls for baking soda and dish soap along with another ingredient or two.
+I have even seen cooking oil listed for use in the mix!
+While baking soda (sodium bicarbonate) does have some ability to work against the fungal infections, problems with the “homemade” mixes can be the dish soap and cooking oil.